deadwronggames/ZModularUI/README.md

 ### Themes & Configs
-- ModularUIThemeSO: The root theme asset containing properties for all tiers of windows, buttons, and text elements.
+- ModularUIThemeSO: The root theme asset containing properties for all tiers of views, buttons, and text elements.
 - BaseModularUIComponentConfigSO: A per-component configuration that references the theme and optionally defines overrides.
 - Property Classes: Each UI type (e.g. text, button) has a corresponding property set (e.g. ModularTextProperties) that defines settings like font, color, and layout.
 - All property classes support Addressable assets, which are cached automatically.